Do I have to be “out” to join “Out in STEM”?

 Is this space only for students at TAMU-College Station?

 All Aggies from any Texas A&M campus are welcome!
-Our Slack has been configured to only allow @tamu.edu email addresses.
-If you are a non-College Station TAMU student and want to create your own chapter at your own university, please reach out to us and click here for information on how to set up an oSTEM chapter.
+However, if you are a non-College Station TAMU student and want to create your own chapter at your own university, please reach out to us and click here for information on how to set up an oSTEM chapter.